ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 `ind`:
 : An optional bitmap with a maximum size of 4 bytes that indicates which conceptual message types are carried in the `value` field.
 Any combination (i.e., any value between 1 and 2<sup>32</sup>-1 inclusive) is allowed.
-Only five bits are registered at the time of writing, so, the acceptable values are currently limited to 1 to 31.
+Only five bits are registered in this document, so, the acceptable values are currently limited to 1 to 31.
 This is useful only if the `type` is potentially ambiguous and there is no further context available to the CMW consumer to decide.
 For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value`